MakeSchool-Tutorials/SA-2015-Apps-Additional-Resources/P5-Your-App-Design-Document/content.md

 Whever you decide to change some aspect of your app's design or development schedule, make sure to update your ADD!

-Go to Github.com and create a new project.
-When viewing your empty project, there will be a link in the right sidebar that says "Wiki".
+Go to Github.com and create a new repository.
+When viewing your empty repository, there will be a link in the right sidebar that says "Wiki".

-Create a new page in your project's Wiki and name it "ADD".
+Create a new page in your repository's Wiki and name it "ADD".

 Create five main sections (click 'h3' or 'h2' before typing section): Objective, Audience, Experience, Technical, and MVP Milestones.